g8hh/clone-armies-clicker/README.md

-# CloneClicker
+# Clone Armies Clicker
-Clone Armies idle game by me.
+Clone Armies idle game by me, because it is the best way to get rid of boredom by playing this simplistic incremental clone game

 Changelog: